 I don’t think that any physician would argue that stress influences hormonal and overall health!
 But most of the time, the field of conventional medicine is simply unequipped to really dig into a complex, highly individualized history and treatment plan for a spectrum or “grey area” condition like adrenal fatigue.

-Like so many of the conditions we see in functional medicine, adrenal fatigue is different for everybody.
+Like so many of the conditions we see in functional medicine, adrenal fatigue presents differently in everyone.
 There are different causes, different symptoms, different levels of severity, and different lab results– since the fluctuation of hormones related to adrenal function can be complex.

-It can also be helpful to look at adrenal fatigue as one aspect of what’s going on.
+It can also be helpful to look at adrenal fatigue as just one aspect of what’s going on.
 For example, a woman may be diagnosed with hypothyroidism, but her health may not be improving as she would hope with thyroid medication.
 In cases like this, there’s often an adrenal component too, because adrenal function influences all of our hormones!
 So, restoring adrenal function can be an important step when it comes to healing from other conditions, too.
-We want to look at the whole person, and remember that everything is connected within our bodies!
+We want to look at the whole person, and remember that in our bodies, everything is connected!

 Myth #2: Adrenal fatigue only occurs within an extremely high stress lifestyle

-This is an important one!
-Adrenal fatigue is always talked about as a stress-induced condition– and it is.
-But when you hear the word “stress”, what do you think of?
-When I ask this question, many people conjure up images of things like running around with a briefcase in a high pressure corporate world, or fighting fires, or dealing with a personal tragedy.
-And believe me, I also know how much stress most “normal” women are under between balancing family responsibilities, work, and their own health and lives.
+When you hear the word “stress”, what do you think of?
+So often when this question comes up, people conjure up images of things like running around with a briefcase in a high pressure corporate world, or fighting fires, or dealing with a personal tragedy, or having non-stop responsibilities to manage.
+And believe me, I also know how much stress typical women are under, between balancing family responsibilities, work, and their own health and lives.
 All of this is stress, and I totally get it!

-I’m not saying this to alarm anybody, because I know this can make it seem like stress is totally unavoidable, and of course, that’s true to a point!
-(And don’t worry, a little bit of stress is normal and okay).
-But I think that one place where many women can get stuck along their adrenal recovery journeys is by focusing exclusively on perceived stress, and not making enough changes when it comes to diet and lifestyle stressors.
+I’m not trying to alarm anybody, because I know this can make it seem like stress is totally unavoidable, and of course, that’s true to a point!
+(And don’t worry, a little bit of stress is normal and okay – even necessary).
+But one place where so many women can get stuck along their adrenal recovery journey is by focusing exclusively on the “obvious” stressors without making changes when it comes to diet and lifestyle stressors.

 For most women, adrenal fatigue has been brought on by a combination of different factors.
 Sometimes, perceived stress or a stressful day-to-day life is the most prominent, but this is not always the case.
-So always keep in mind that adrenal fatigue can really affect anybody, and that stressors really are all around us (but many of them are controllable!).
+So always keep in mind that adrenal fatigue can really affect anybody, and that stressors really are all around us (but many of them are within your control!).

 Myth #3: Adrenal fatigue will resolve itself over time

-The idea that adrenal fatigue will just go away on its own probably comes from the same place as the idea that adrenal fatigue only pops up when a person has an extraordinarily stressful life, and it’s a concept that needs to be approached with the same degree of big-picture thinking.
+The idea that adrenal fatigue will just go away on its own probably comes from the same place as the idea that adrenal fatigue only pops up when a person has an extraordinarily stressful life.
+It’s a concept that needs to be approached with the same degree of big-picture thinking.

-I saw a patient not too long ago who had adrenal fatigue that was likely brought on in large part by (or exacerbated by) this big promotion she’d had at work.
+I once saw a patient, Ginny, who had adrenal fatigue that was likely brought on (or exacerbated by) a big promotion she’d received at work.
 There was a time when she had really loved her job, but when she was launched into a management role, she suddenly found herself dreading getting up at 5:30 every morning, racing to the office, and leading high pressure meetings and projects until long after the sun went down.
 She no longer had time for the parts of her work that she loved, and she felt completely out of sorts.
-She described herself as feeling anxious all the time, and she was becoming more and more run down and tired.
-She was guzzling coffee all day long, constantly craving sugar, and she told me that her digestion was totally out of whack.
+She said she was feeling anxious all the time, and becoming more and more run down and tired.
+She guzzled coffee all day long, constantly craving sugar, and she told me that her digestion was totally out of whack.

-Recognizing that this job was just not right for her, she ended up stepping down after her first year, and returning to a role that had always made her feel happy and fulfilled.
-But– and this is when she came to see me– she still wasn’t feeling like herself.
+Ginny realized that the new job was just not right for her, so she had stepped down after a year, returning to a role that had always made her feel happy and fulfilled.
+But she still wasn’t feeling like her old self, which is why she came to see me.
 She still woke up exhausted, she still felt bloated and irritable throughout the day, she still felt run down.
 She had even taken a week-long, relaxing, beach vacation, but that hadn’t done the trick either!

-The thing is, this patient had been working her high-stress job for a year, and in that time, she had also been drinking a ton of coffee, sleeping for no more than 5 or 6 hours a night, checking her email around the clock, eating fast food lunches on the road, and often relying on sugary foods to keep going.
+The thing is, Ginny had worked her high-stress job for a year, and in that time, she had also been drinking a ton of coffee, sleeping for no more than 5 or 6 hours a night, checking her email around the clock, eating fast food lunches on the road, and often relying on sugary foods to keep going.
 All of that stress took a toll on her body, leading to adrenal fatigue, which meant overall hormonal dysfunction, which also led to gut dysbiosis, new food sensitivities, and some immune system dysfunction.

 You can read more about how to treat adrenal fatigue naturally in my article here.